pydio/pydio-doc-admin-guide/4_connecting_your_storage/1_datasource_overview.md

 ### The importance of an up to date index

 If you add/delete data directly on the storage (object storage, s3, filesystem) you will also have to manually trigger the resync (meaning, updating the [index](./services-involved)) to have it appear and be usable.
-This operation can be done with the a REST api call or with the CLI.
+This operation can be done with a REST api call or with the CLI.

 If you are using the regular means to interact with the data you do not need to handle that for the following clients: